top of page

 Commonsensical Selling

 Sales Methodologies are implemented or attempted to be implemented into organizations to suit where the internal strategy is at a given time.
 For example, Value-Based Selling could be promoted when you might have stiff competition and there is a less expensive alternative to your product.
 In this case, you try to sell the value that your product delivers as a contrast to your competition to justify the price.
 Challenger Training might be utilized when you have a product deadline, and taking no for an answer, is just not an option.
 In this case, having your salespeople embrace the Challenger profile could shorten the sales cycle and deliver results.
-And finally, Consultative selling models might be adopted when you want your salespeople to be hyper-focused on the customer and their needs.
+And finally, Consultative Selling models might be adopted when you want your salespeople to be hyper-focused on the customer and their needs.
 You may also need to change your perception about the selling company, as the consultative process takes the buyer away from their focus on your product.

 Critical thinking is a much sought-after commodity that is driven by common sense.
 If I do this, what will my prospect do?
 If I say this, what might they say?
 What should I know, what do I need to know, and even basics like how should I act and maybe even dress?
 For me, sales are primarily driven by common sense.
-Unfortunately, it cannot be bought or taught, you have to acquire it on your own.
-So as a salesperson, if you feel you need to enhance your common sense approach, get it on your list of developmental skills.
+Unfortunately, it cannot be bought or taught.
+You have to acquire it on your own.
+So, as a salesperson, if you feel you need to enhance your commonsense approach, get it on your list of developmental skills.
 It will be a valuable tool you can call on in a variety of sales situations.
-And when someone asks you what sales methodology your practice is, you can say the Commonsensical Approach.
+And when someone asks you what your sales methodology practice is, you can say the Commonsensical Approach.

 Roger McNamara Bio:

-48 views0 comments
+57 views0 comments

 Recent Posts